curiousest/curiousest.github.io/_drafts/tabum/1-5-1-meditation-is-for.md

 Dan took the pills and thought,
 "Nothing really matters.
 I may as well believe."

 Dan put the pills in his mouth along with a mouthful of water and swallowed.
 The datacine machine began taking hold of his reality.
 He eased into it all.
 Happy to let these ideas of him die, letting new ideas of him take root.
 Wondering what Elidad believed, what he was about to believe.
 Probably some naive, mostly false spiritual construction.
 But at least it was something and not nothing.
-At least he could change again, the next time something turned into nothing.
+At least he knew he could change again, the next time something turned into nothing.
 Such bliss.

----

 ## Notes